rachelruijiayang/robotics-teaching-kit-with-jet/README.md

 https://amzn.com/w/1T64PN8QVFRRI (TK1 version)

-The `/hardware` folder includes illustrator files that can be used to laser cut the plastic base plate and the sonar holders.
-The `nvidia_robot.ai` file is the layout of the base plate.
-The `FiveSonarArrangement.ai` file is a layout of five sonar holders.
+The [HardwareTemplates](Link URL)https://drive.google.com/drive/folders/0B8F3iGtBky5JQUIzR1JTd0xWRzg?usp=sharing shared directory includes design files that can be used to laser cut the Jet's base mounting plate and sonar holders.
+The `nvidia_robot` files are the layout of the base plate.
+The `FiveSonarArrangement` files are the layout of the five sonar holders.